 5. Tag Your Luggage to Stand Out

 Imagine those “Do not remove under penalty of law” tags placed on mattresses.
 Make a distinctive one for your luggage.
-Then at the baggage carousel, it’s less likely someone can mistakenly think your luggage is theirs, it’s earmarked with a tag that says Keep Looking.
-Not Yours.
+Then at the baggage carousel, it’s less likely someone can mistakenly think your luggage is theirs, with one of our custom tag templates.
+The Tarriss Customizable Luggage Tags are a fantastic choice to find your style.

 6. Be Aware of Your Surroundings